Saturday, May 12, 2018

 Shepard was born Samuel Shepard Rogers just outside of Chicago, but spent his formative years in Bradbury, CA. His parents were teachers, but he wasn’t a great student, preferring to play drums with his buddies from Duarte High.
 Though he often teased interviewers that his youth was something like Rebel Without a Cause on Benzedrine, he was actually an earthy kid, interested in animals and farming.
 He was even a member of his high school’s cheering squad.
 There was nothing idyllic about his father, though.
 Sam Rogers, a World War II bomber pilot, was a hostile drunk.
-Father and son butted heads until one particular confrontation – referred to by Shepard as a “holocaust” - inspired the youngster to move away and drop his surname, anything to divorce himself from his unpredictable and violent father.
+Father and son butted heads until one particular confrontation – described by Shepard as a “holocaust” - inspired the youngster to move away and drop his surname, anything to divorce himself from his unpredictable and violent father.

 He worked briefly with a touring group of actors, but got off the bus in New York in 1964 and began writing plays, the sort that could be performed in someone’s apartment or in the basement of a Greenwich Village bar.
 The Shepard style, Winters writes, was “a wild mix of Becket and Brecht, but as American as if it had poured out of Bird’s trumpet, or been chanted by his Highness, Allen Ginsberg himself.”
 By the time he was 22, the New York Times pointed to Shepard as the “generally acknowledged genius” of the scene.